 HOME

-The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States, provides a blueprint for achieving a better future.
-The Sustainable Development Goals (SDGs) are a call for action to promote social and economic prosperity while protecting the planet.
+The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States, provides a blueprint for building a better future.
+The Sustainable Development Goals (SDGs) call for action to promote social and economic prosperity while protecting the planet.

-The Times Higher Education (THE) University Impact Rankings measure the contribution of universities to the SDGs, including research, teaching, and community outreach.
+The Times Higher Education (THE) University Impact Rankings measure the contribution of universities to the SDGs through research, teaching, and community engagement.
 The University of Auckland was ranked first in the world in 2019 and again in 2020.
-To gain a better understanding of our research contribution, the University of Auckland SDG Keywords Dictionary Project seeks to build on the processes developed by the United Nations and THE in order to create an expanded list of keywords that can be used to identify SDG-relevant research.
+To better understand our research contributions, the University of Auckland SDG Keywords Dictionary Project builds on methodologies developed by the United Nations and THE to create an expanded list of keywords for identifying SDG-relevant research.

-This ‘Auckland Approach’ represents the University’s effort to localise SDG mapping to understand SDG activities that are unique to the University of Auckland, our Māori and Pacific communities, Aotearoa New Zealand, and the Pacific region.
-Our intention is to help researchers from UoA and other institutions to better highlight their contributions to SDGs.
+This ‘Auckland Approach’ represents the University’s effort to localise SDG mapping, reflecting activities unique to the University of Auckland, our Māori and Pacific communities, Aotearoa New Zealand, and the wider Pacific region.
+Our aim is to support researchers at UoA and beyond in better highlighting their contributions to the SDGs.

 Methodology